Mentor Expectations & Information

-In Curriculum 2.0, Vanderbilt MD students are required to complete a 3-6 block research project during the Immersion Phase (last two years of the MD curriculum).
-These blocks may be contiguous or spread out based on the specific nature of the project, with mentor input and approval.
+Vanderbilt MD students complete a 3-6 block research project (roughly equivalent to 3-6 months) during the Immersion Phase (the final 2 years of the MD curriculum).
+These blocks may be contiguous or spread out based on the specific nature of the project and mentor approval.

 Timing for Student Research

-Students should identify a research mentor and project to be involved in by the end of their second year in the MD curriculum (June), with some latitude afforded to students that have not decided the direction of their interests.
-Students must have a completed project plan by no later than the end of September of their 4th year of medical school (though we recommend they begin their project no later than April of their 3rd year so that they may share products on their residency applications).
+Students typically identify a research mentor and develop a project by the end of their 2nd year.
+Students must complete a project plan by no later than the end of September of their 4th year of medical school, though we recommend that they begin their project no later than April of their 3rd year so that they may share products on their residency applications.

 Overall Mentor Expectations

-- Assist student in planning their project by setting reasonable, attainable goals & establishing a timeline for completion of the project
+- Assist student in planning their project by setting reasonable, attainable goals and establishing a timeline for completion of the project

 - Meet with the student on a regular basis